 The school acknowledges the role of the PSHE and Citizenship curriculum in preventative work on bullying.
 The PSHE and Citizenship curriculum supports the development of CYP's self esteem and their emotional resilience and ability to empathise with others.
-The curriculum provides opportunities for CYP to learn and develop the skills
+The curriculum provides opportunities for CYP to learn and develop the skills to identify manage and challenge incidents of bullying as well as providing opportunities for CYP to learn about bullying in relation to the wider context of diversity and inclusion.

-- The school adopts the Primary Cambridgeshire Personal Development Programme for PSHE and Citizenship in which learning related to bullying, diversity and difference is covered within themes such as Myself and My Relationships, Citizenship and Healthy and Safer Lifestyles - The school is also implementing the Social and Emotional Aspects of Learning Programme (SEAL) as part of the Cambridgeshire Personal Development Programme. - The school also uses the Cambridgeshire Education Child Protection Service's Personal Safety units of work as part of the Cambridgeshire Primary Personal Development Programme - The school recognises and participates in the national Anti-Bullying week, which provides an annual intensive focused week on the subject of recognising and combating bullying.
-Work on bullying as part of the PSHE and Citizenship curriculum is taught through: - Designated lesson/tutor times/focused events/ health weeks/conferences - Other curriculum areas such as Citizenship, Religious Education, Humanities, History - Enrichment activities such as visits from the Life Education Centre, drama groups/Theatre in Education, outside agencies.
+- The school adopts the Primary Cambridgeshire Personal Development Programme for PSHE and Citizenship in which learning related to bullying, diversity and difference is covered within themes such as Myself and My Relationships, Citizenship and Healthy and Safer Lifestyles - The school also uses the Cambridgeshire Education Child Protection Service's Personal Safety units of work as part of the Cambridgeshire Primary Personal Development Programme - The school recognises and participates in the national Anti-Bullying week, which provides an annual intensive focused week on the subject of recognising and combating bullying.

+Work on bullying as part of the PSHE and Citizenship curriculum is taught through:

+- Designated lesson/tutor times/focused events/ health weeks/conferences - Other curriculum areas such as Citizenship, Religious Education, Humanities, History - Enrichment activities such as visits from the Life Education Centre or drama groups.